 Losing our cool with our children only creates separation, damages the relationship, and can make your child feel shame.
 Not taking their actions personally helps us to show restraint.

-- When my child acts out, how can I show restraint?
+- When your child acts out, how will you show restraint?

-- What are the ways I can redirect my child’s behavior without owning their negative actions?
+- What are the ways you can redirect your child’s behavior without taking their response personally?

 - What are your triggers?

 - When are you more likely to lose your control with your children?

 - How can you exercise self-control in the moment?

 - What changes can you make to minimize your triggers?

 3. Hey momma, identify the root of their behavior.